Learn about actual and potential costs

 Buyers should include key benchmark dates, such as the date by which implementation of the new software system must occur.

 Buyers should outline the terms of the contract and their cancellation policy.

 Evaluate major factors to mitigate risk

 How risky is the supply chain?

 Supply chain risk within the CRM software market is at a low level.
-Low supply chain risk benefits buyers by limiting the likelihood of supply disruptions or supply shocks that can prevent buyers from receiving continuous access to CRM software.
-Vendors do not depend on many physical inputs to ensure...
+Low supply chain risk benefits buyers by limiting the likelihood of supply chain disruptions or supply shocks that can prevent buyers from receiving continuous access to CRM software.
+Vendors do not depend on many physical inputs...
 Subscribe to learn more.